victorths/conduit/conduit/doc/source/docs/application/threading.md

 While a few milliseconds difference in speed to handle a single request isn't all that meaningful, when you start receiving thousands of requests at a time, these milliseconds add up.
 When your application is struggling to keep up with executing instructions, it is said to be _CPU-bound_. \(When your application is struggling to transmit data, it is said to be _IO-bound_.\)

 A CPU-bound application has two choices: execute less instructions or have more processors \(or cores\) to execute instructions with.
 Most computers these days have multiple processors.
-When only using a single isolate, an Conduit application can only use one of those processors at a time.
+When only using a single isolate, a Conduit application can only use one of those processors at a time.
 As the number of isolates increases, so too do the number of processors that can be used at a time.

 Thus, more isolates means more processors means more instructions and your application bound less by the CPU.
 However, there is a limit - creating 100 isolates when there are only two processors doesn't yield any greater performance, because 50 isolates will fight over a single processor.
 In fact, the amount of work to schedule these instructions and the amount of memory this many isolates will consume will hurt performance.